-With the ability to order lunch, converse with team members, collaborate in real-time, and alter environmental conditions such as light, temperature, and sound, our digital devices are literally changing the physical environment around us at multiple scales.
-As the digital realm increasingly develops new spaces for us to escape, to consume, and to communicate, there will be questions raised concerning the relevance of our physical environments.
-This makes it both an exciting and challenging time to be an architect.
+With the ability to order lunch, converse with team members, collaborate in real time, and alter environmental conditions such as light, temperature, and sound, digital devices are literally changing the physical environment around us at multiple scales.

 A building’s successes or failures are often measured using post-occupancy evaluation (POE)—a process that typically takes place after a project has been designed, built, and occupied for some time.
 POE has been a common tool in the architectural toolbox for decades.
 With this method, one gains insights by surveying users or documenting field observations.
 The problem with these conventional methodologies: getting a sample set that’s truly representative of the larger condition is typically time-intensive and costly, and the majority of contractual relationships between architects, owners, and builders tend to limit the ability to implement this type of analysis.

 In one of our previous posts, Daniel Davis explained some efforts undertaken by Product Research that leveraged feedback from our digital assets.
-The data provided the team with insight into members’ feelings toward our spaces—in this particular case, our conference rooms.
-The WeWork Product Research team is currently expanding our analytical and member insight endeavors by utilizing sensor technology to bring the instantaneity of bits to the world of atoms.
+The data provided the team with insight into members’ feelings toward our spaces in this particular case, our conference rooms.
+The WeWork Product Research team is expanding our analytical and member insight endeavors by using sensor technology to bring the instantaneity of bits to the world of atoms.

-In Product Research, we have a number of ongoing projects that fall under a term we are calling “continuous awareness”.
-Similar to monitoring booth and nook availability, these projects are focused on an instantaneous understanding of WeWork spaces and community.
+In Product Research, we have a number of projects that fall under a term we are calling “continuous awareness.”
+Similar to monitoring-booth and nook availability, these projects are focused on an instantaneous understanding of WeWork spaces and community.
 Once we are better informed about our spaces we, in turn, can give feedback to our designers and operators about our spaces in new ways.
 It is this commitment to embracing new technologies to further our spatial awareness that we hope will elevate the experiential quality within a WeWork location.

-Beyond better space utilization this methodology also allows us to look at historical data to view occupancy trends.
-We can now answer questions such as: What booths are the most popular?
+Beyond better space utilization, this methodology also allows us to look at historical data to view occupancy trends.
+We can now answer questions such as: Which booths are the most popular?
 When is the best time to find an empty booth?
-Or, what is the average length of time people spend in the booth?
+Or: what is the average length of time people spend in the booth?
 With more than 100+ locations, obtaining this type of data, along with qualitative feedback from our apps, gives us an unprecedented ability to understand what makes physical spaces successful.